-With permission of the Chief or his/her designee, representatives of the International Union of Police Associations shall have reasonable access to the County premises for the purpose of conferring with a shop steward while investigating a grievance.
+With permission of the Chief or his/her designee, representatives of the Union, or the Union's State and/or National Affiliation shall have reasonable access to the County premises for the purpose of conferring with a shop steward while investigating a grievance.
 Such permission shall not be unreasonably withheld by the County.